nodejs/node/deps/npm/doc/files/package.json.md

 Array of package names that will be bundled when publishing the package.

-If this is spelled `"bundleDependencies"`, then that is also honorable.
+If this is spelled `"bundleDependencies"`, then that is also honored.

 ## optionalDependencies